 This is a patented stabilizing process which will preshrink fabrics before they are made into garments, to minimize future shrinkage.
 A Sanforizer is a fabric compactor developed by Cluett Peabody & co.
 Sanforized denim is stretched and shrunk denim.

-This is nothing but cleaning a fabric, from impurities like oils, waxes and dirty stains acquired during construction of the fabric.
+This is nothing but cleaning a fabric, of all impurities like oils, waxes and dirty stains acquired during construction of the fabric.
 This is essentially done before any other finish is applied to the fabric.
+In an industrial setup detergent, sequestering agent and wetting agent etc are used under high pressure and temperature to clean the fabric

 This is a luster finish.
 This is made using a schrien calender with a roller and produces a very soft luster finish